-Eight meta-analyses of placebo-controlled trials of various beta blockers in heart failure were published in the mid-1990's through 2000.57-64 In general, these meta-analyses found that beta blockers reduce mortality by about 30%, preventing 3.8 deaths per 100 patients in the first year of treatment.
+Eight meta-analyses of placebo-controlled trials of various beta blockers in heart failure were published in the mid-1990's through 2000 (Evidence Tables 5 and 5a).64-71 In general, these meta-analyses found that beta blockers reduce mortality by about 30%, preventing 3.8 deaths per 100 patients in the first year of treatment.
 Nevertheless, the authors of the meta-analyses agreed that larger trials were needed before beta blockers could be recommended routinely for patients with heart failure.

-Four beta blockers-bisoprolol, bucindolol, carvedilol, and metoprolol succinate-have been evaluated in such trials (Table 7a).
-Bisoprolol, in the Cardiac Insufficiency Bisoprolol Study II trial (CIBIS-II); carvedilol, in the Carvedilol Prospective Randomized Cumulative Survival trial COPERNICUS; and metoprolol succinate, in the Metoprolol CR/XL Randomized Intervention Trial in Congestive Heart Failure trial (MERIT-HF) each reduced total mortality by approximately 35%.
+Four beta blockers (bisoprolol, bucindolol, carvedilol, and metoprolol succinate) have been evaluated in such trials (Table 9).
+Bisoprolol, in the Cardiac Insufficiency Bisoprolol Study II trial (CIBIS-II); carvedilol, in the Carvedilol Prospective Randomized Cumulative Survival trial COPERNICUS; and metoprolol succinate, in the Metoprolol CR/XL Randomized Intervention Trial in Congestive Heart Failure trial (MERIT-HF) each reduced total mortality (as planned primary endpoint) by approximately 35%.
 Bucindolol, in the BEST trial, was ineffective.
-The poor result for bucindolol suggests that individual beta blockers may differ in their effectiveness to reduce mortality in heart failure patients.
-(Bucindolol is not available in the U.S., but is included in Table 7a for comparison.)
+The poor result for bucindolol suggests that individual beta blockers may differ in their effectiveness to reduce mortality in heart failure patients (bucindolol is not available in the U.S., but is included in Table 9 for comparison).